ARKye03/morghulis/README.md

 ## Usage

-Morghulis is a desktop shell that uses Astal under the hood, so the astal cli is available to use, via `astal -i morghulis <command>`, nevertheless, the `morghulis-cli` called `morghulctl` is dedicated to this project itself.
+Morghulis is a desktop shell that uses Astal under the hood, so the Astal CLI is available to use via `astal -i morghulis <command>`; nevertheless, the `morghulis-cli` called `morghulctl` is dedicated to this project itself.

 ```shell
 morghulctl --help
 ```

 > [!NOTE]
-> The cli at the moment offers simple commands to start the application, toggle window, and show inspector.
+> The CLI currently offers simple commands to start the application, toggle windows, and show the inspector.

 ### Style

 You can change the style of Morghulis by creating the file `$XDG_CONFIG_HOME/morghulis/main.css`. _Hot Reload_ is supported.
-As previously mentioned, Adwaita theme is encouraged.
+As previously mentioned, an Adwaita theme is encouraged.

 ## Development